mgamio/blog/_posts/2021-08-04-merge-two-sorted-lists.markdown

 ![merge-two-sorted-lists](/assets/images/mergeSortedLists.jpg){:class="img-responsive"}

 We can join the two lists into a new list and apply a sort algorithm such as bubble sort, insertion, or quicksort.
-What we are going to do is to implement a new algorithm with a NlogN [NlogN]({% post_url 2020-06-22-big-o-notation-analysis-of-algorithms %}){:target="_blank"} performance.
+What we are going to do is to implement a new algorithm with a [NlogN]({% post_url 2020-06-22-big-o-notation-analysis-of-algorithms %}){:target="_blank"} performance.

 - We define a new List to add all elements from the other two lists in a sorted way.
 - We define two indexes that point to every element in every list